Structuring Real Estate Loans With Foreign Borrowers, Trusts, and Tenants in Common

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will enable counsel to structure real estate loans with borrowers that are foreign investors and guarantors; trusts as investors or guarantors; and tenants in common (TIC).
+This CLE course will enable counsel to structure real estate loans with borrowers that are foreign investors and guarantors; trusts as investors or guarantors; and tenants in common (TIC).
 Lending standards have evolved for handling the different borrowers.
 The panel will discuss issues unique to each type of borrower, as well as additional due diligence and loan document revisions needed to address those issues.

 - Foreign parties as investors and guarantors